Former Haitian dictator Jean-Claude Duvalier dies at 63

 A Haitian court in February ruled that Duvalier could be charged with crimes against humanity under international law, and that he could also be held responsible for abuses by the army and paramilitary forces under his rule.

+He was, however, a portly poster-child for wanton misrule, failing to address the poverty and illiteracy of Haitians while his family and friends indulged in a luxurious lifestyle.

+Duvalier relied on terror to keep his people at heel in the style of his father, a former country doctor who enforced his rule through the dreaded Tonton Macoutes, a spooky paramilitary force of secret police agents sporting pistols and dark sun glasses.

-It was a "shame" Duvalier died before could be put on trial, said Reed Brody of New York-based Human Rights Watch, who helped Duvalier’s victims build the criminal case.
+Reed Brody of New York-based Human Rights Watch, who helped Duvalier's victims build the criminal case, said it was a shame he died before he could be put on trial.

 "Duvalier's death deprives Haitians of what could have been the most important human rights trial in the country’s history," he added.

-While in office the self-proclaimed "President For Life," became a portly poster-child for wanton misrule, failing to address the poverty and illiteracy of Haitians, while his family and friends indulged in a luxurious lifestyle.

-Duvalier relied on terror to keep his people at heel in the style of his father, a former country doctor who enforced his rule through the dreaded Tonton Macoutes, a paramilitary force of secret police agents, while also exploiting popular superstitions surrounding the native voodoo religion.

-Duvalier, born July 3, 1951, lived at the center of power from the age of five, when his father won national elections in the former French slave colony and first independent black state in the Americas.
+Duvalier was born on July 3, 1951, and grew up at the center of power.
+In 1957, his father won national elections in the former French slave colony and first independent black state in the Americas.

+"Papa Doc" quickly consolidated his power, rigged elections and imposed repressive rule.
+He also exploited popular superstitions surrounding the native voodoo religion to intimidate his opponents and ordinary Haitians.

+When he died in 1971, his son took over, even inheriting the formal title of "President for Life."

 The younger Duvalier suppressed all effective opposition during his 15-year term until his overthrow.